predoiua/predoiua.github.io/tutorials/linux/lfcs/lfcs_1_linux_essentials.md

 ~~~
 ls > f89
-ls | tee f 89    # go both in file and screen
+ls | tee f89    # go both in file and screen
 sudo echo '127.0.0.1 bob'  >> /etc/hosts       # fail, as only command is run as root the redirect as current user
 echo '127.0.0.1 bob'  | sudo tee -a /etc/hosts  # the correct way
 ~~~